Policy on Continuing Education Credits

 - Ethics, Accountability, and Professionalism

-CFRE International recognises that certain continuing education opportunities, while not directly fundraising related, will enhance your performance as a fundraising professional.
-Examples of such courses include: non-fundraising specific technology training, software package training, human resource principles, and personal development such as time management skills.
+CFRE International recognizes that certain continuing education opportunities, while not directly fundraising related, will enhance your performance as a fundraising professional.
+Examples of such courses include: non-fundraising specific technology training, software package training, human resource principles, project management, and personal development such as time management skills.

 Attendance at sessions covering such topics is applicable for a maximum of 1/ 8 of the total points required for certification or recertification.
 This is a maximum of ten (10) points for Initial Certification and five (5) points for Recertification.